w3f/staking-rewards-collector/README.md

 **This is no tax advice**: Every user is responsible to do his/her own research about how stake rewards are taxable in his/her regulatory framework.

 # Changelog
+## Version 1.4.1
+* Script now does not terminate if one of the addresses did not receive any rewards in the specified time period.
+* Coingecko provides fiat prices with many decimals, which is not sensible to use in the output files.
+Fiat price of tokens will now be rounded to two decimals.
+* Changed `priceData` flag to `true` and `false` for consistency.
+* Changed `initialInvestment` to `startBalance` to more accurately reflect the meaning.
 ## Version 1.4
 Huge QoL improvement!
 * Specify as many addresses as you want in the userInput.json.